daattali/beautiful-jekyll/_posts/2023-03-14-di-modern-coding.md

 Using dependency injection in our unit test allows us to easily mock the IEmailSender dependency and test the MessageService class in isolation, without relying on a real implementation of the IEmailSender.
 This makes our test more reliable and helps us to identify and fix issues more quickly.

 In .NET Core, the built-in dependency injection container is configured using the IServiceCollection interface.
-This interface provides methods to register services and dependencies, and then resolve them when needed.
+This interface provides methods to register services and dependencies and then resolve them when needed.
 The container can be configured to use different lifetime scopes such as singleton, scoped, and transient depending on the requirements of the application.

 The advantage of using dependency injection in .NET Core is that it simplifies the management of dependencies and allows for easier unit testing.
 Instead of creating and managing dependencies manually, the container can automatically resolve them and inject them into classes and components.
-This makes the code more modular, easier to maintain, and more flexible to change.
+This makes the code more modular, easier to maintain and more flexible to change.

 .NET Core solves some of the potential disadvantages of dependency injection.
 Here are a few examples: